IBM/kubernetes-storage/workshop/Lab5/cos-with-s3fs/PVC.md

 and set the right values if changes are still needed,

+    * change the `namespace` value to the project name found with `oc project`,
     * the `ibm.io/bucket` should be set to the value defined in `echo $COS_BUCKET_NAME`,
-    * change the namespace value to the project name found with `oc project`,
+    * `ibm.io/secret-name` should be set to `"cos-write-access"`,
-    * validate the `ibm.io/endpoint` to be set to the private service endpoint for your Object Storage instance,
+    * validate the `ibm.io/endpoint` to be set to the private service endpoint for your Object Storage bucket for the correct region,

 1. Create a `PersistentVolumeClaim`.